UKPLab/arxiv2025-misleading-visualizations/README.md

 - We propose **six inference-time correction methods** to improve performance on misleading visualizations 🛠️
   - the best method is to extract the table using the MLLM, then answer with a LLM using the table only
   - this improves QA performance on misleading visualizations by up to 19.6 percentage points
+  - However this degrades the performance on non-misleading visualizations
+  - An alternative is to redraw the chart based on the extracted table, yielding smaller improvements

 <p align="center">
   <img width="65%" src="assets/correction_method_results.png" alt="header" />